drceph/petroleumgenerator/README.md

 ------------

 Follow the installation instructions for Forge, IndustrialCraft2 and BuildCraft.
 Once these are installed successfully, place the PetroGen mod file in the same 'mods' directory.
 Shake then stir.

+If you prefer @mjramonru's texture, replace the blocks.png file in drceph/petrogen/sprites with the blocksAlt.png file (i.e. rename blocksAlt.png to blocks.png). **Yell at me if you want it to be the default texture.
+It is a pretty cool texture, check it out.**

 License
 -------